kush424/memory-calculate/README.md

 - 5: Exit

 Note:
-- Current input for Name uses cin >> name, so it accepts a single word only (e.g., “Rahul”, not “Rahul Sharma”).
+- Current input for Name uses cin >> name, so it accepts a single word only (e.g., "Kush”, not “Kush Patel”).

 ## Example Session
 ```